 Texas is not just oil and oil fields or sprawling plains, spectacular mountains and hills, and rambling ranches.
-The Lone Star State – with its vast terrain and some unusual topography – features residential architectural styles that depend on its natural landscape and distinct geographical elements.
-All around the various regions of the state, Texas house styles can range from the quintessential ranch to plantation and adobe styles, mansions, Spanish mission designs, beachfront homes, and log cabins.
+The Lone Star State — with its vast terrain and some unusual topography — features residential architectural styles influenced by its natural landscape and distinct geographical elements.
+All around the state, you can find a wide variety of Texas house styles that range from the quintessential ranch to plantation and adobe style homes, mansions, Spanish mission designs, beachfront homes, and log cabins.

 Williams, who spent a few years in Europe and studied art and interior architecture in Paris, closely observed modernist designs in Europe.
 He was impressed by the artisans who always used materials that were accessible and indigenous to their areas.
 When Williams returned home, an American innovation in residential style was emerging in the Midwest.
-This Prairie Style – with its emphasis on the integration of the natural surroundings with natural materials – impressed Williams and motivated him to develop a distinct architectural style that personified Texas.
+Known as Prairie Style – it emphasized the integration of the natural surroundings with natural materials.
+The style and ideology impressed Williams and motivated him to develop a distinct architectural style that personified Texas.

-Texas Modern draws heavily from the philosophy of European modernism and Williams’ and Ford’s version of “what modern should look like in a state where topography, climate, and culture are powerful.”
-It's a design that draws from the heritage of the early Texas ranch style houses, with the efficient long, low profiles and “focused on the relationship of the house to the site, the materials it is made of … and the way the building functions in the harsh Texas climate.”
+Texas Modern draws heavily from the philosophy of European modernism and Williams’ and Ford’s vision of modern architecture.
+As Helen Thompson, a writer focusing on Texas architecture, describes it in an interview, Williams and Ford were interested in “...what 'modern' should look like in a state where topography, climate, and culture are powerful.”
+Texas Modern designs daw on the heritage of the early Texas ranch style houses, with their efficient long, low profiles “...focused on the relationship of the house to the site, the materials it is made of … and the way the building functions in the harsh Texas climate.”

-This Texas Modern ranch style home (top) has a standing-seam metal roof, a feature common to the style.
+A perfect example of a new home plan that utilizes steel and modern architecture in its design and construction is this Texas Modern ranch style home (top) with a standing-seam metal roof — a feature common to the style.
 Furthermore, the house is designed to be built using steel framing (bottom), a throwback to the original Texas Modern style from early in the 20th century.
-Just give the building plans to a steel fabricator, which will prefabricate the steel members to be assembled almost like an Erector Set on site (Plan #117-1143).
+It features 2,468 sqft of living space, a large covered porch, three bedrooms, high ceilings, and other delightful touches.
+Just give the building plans to a steel fabricator, which will prefabricate the steel members to be assembled almost like an Erector Set on site.

 Characteristics of the Texas Modern Style

-Described as one of the most compelling groups of residences built in 1920s and 1930s, particularly in the Dallas area, Texas Modern homes – as envisioned, designed and built by architects Williams and Ford – are simple, practical, and elegant.
+Described as one of the most influential groups of residences built in the 1920s and 1930s, particularly in the Dallas area, Texas Modern homes – as envisioned, designed, and built by architects Williams and Ford – are simple, practical, and elegant.
 They are characterized by a respect for the environment, an ability to adapt, a tradition of craftsmanship, and a desire to experiment with new materials.
 In 1956, Ford used a lightweight honeycomb material sheathed in Plexiglass for sliding doors.